12. Verrou: a floating-point rounding errors checker

 --cc-threshold-float=<integer> [default=24]

-Configure the cancellation dectection threshold for float operations.
+Configure the cancellation detection threshold for float operations.
 Default value is still experimental and could have to change.

 --cc-threshold-double=<integer> [default=40]

-Configure the cancellation dectection threshold for double operations.
+Configure the cancellation detection threshold for double operations.
 Default value is still experimental and could have to change.

 --check-denorm=<yes|no> [default=no]

 Activate denormal number detection.
 Denormal number produced by floating point operation produces a valgrind error.
-This functionnality is available for the checkdenorm backend.
+This functionality is available for the checkdenorm backend.

 --cd-gen-file=<FILE>

 Generate in FILE with the source format for each code source line which produces at least one denormal number.
-This functionnality is available for checkdenorm backend.
+This functionality is available for checkdenorm backend.

 --check-max-float=<yes|no> [default=no]

 Activate max float detection.
-This functionnality is compatible only with verrou backend.
+This functionality is compatible only with verrou backend.

 12.6.1.6.
 Performance optimization